Hand Pain and Problems

 hand itself, including:

-foot.
-Each finger has 3 phalanges (the distal, middle, and proximal); the thumb only
+toes of each foot.
+Each finger has 3 phalanges (the distal, middle, and proximal).
+Only the

-Numerous muscles, ligaments, and sheaths can be found within the hand.
-The muscles
+Many muscles, ligaments, and sheaths can be found within the hand.
+The muscles are

-are the structures that can contract, allowing movement of the bones in the hand.
+the structures that can contract, allowing movement of the bones in the hand.
+The

 What are some common hand problems?